Course Outline

 Audience

-• System architects designing collaborative or distributed AI systems for government use
+• System architects tasked with designing collaborative or distributed AI systems for government use

-• Researchers working on coordination and collective intelligence in public sector environments
+• Researchers focusing on coordination and collective intelligence in public sector contexts

 • Engineers developing hybrid human–agent or multi-agent workflows for government operations